halkn/lightline-lsp/README.md

 The sign when vim-lsp diagnostic result does not exist is set with `g:lightline_lsp_signs_ok`.
 The default value if this global variable does not exist is `OK`.

-You can define icons instead of text:
+You can define icons instead of text [nerd-fonts](3) in this example:

 ```vim
 let g:lightline_lsp_icon_warning = ''